Aciz/et-map-source-rebuilds/README.md

 * Changed `textures/wb_alphamod/...` shaders to point to `textures/warbell_source_rebuild/...`, the original map does not ship with these shaders and textures anyway as they are compile time only, so for convenience I bundled them here with the shader file for the map.
 * Light entities are not restored.
 * Corrected texture alignment from all doors (broken due to decompile).

+### TC Base
+* Build from decompile entirely, included re-added models.
+* Truck model windows have been fixed to display texture properly.
+* Fixed flickering textures due to brush overlap at South Radar bottom entrance.
+* Light entities are not restored.
+* Corrected texture alignment from spinning radars (broken due to decompile).

 # License